fvettore/cephbackup/README.md

 Define a backup job in the *backup_jobs* table filling the relevant fields (name, max_inc, enabled and path).

 Add VMs in *vms* table. the field vm is only mnemonic.
 The field image should match the image name on CEPH cluster.
-If a vm has more than one image simply keep equal vm field and ad more recods (one for every image)
+If a vm has more than one image simply keep equal vms field and ad more records (one for every image)

-Ad VMs records in the *backup_vms* table filling *idbackup_jobs* (idbackup_job from backup_jobs_table) and *idvms* (idvms from vms table).
+Ad VMs records in the *backup_vms* table filling *idbackup_jobs* (idbackup_job from backup_jobs table) and *idvms* (idvms from vms table).

 Try to start the job runing the *bkexec.php* and monitor it.